 The executive directors are full-time employees of the company and, as such, each has an employment agreement, in accordance with the company’s standard conditions of service, but with a notice period of two months (versus one month for other employees) and more comprehensive confidentiality undertakings.
 The CEO has a notice period of three months.

-Details of the executive directors’ remuneration is available in the implementation report.
+Details of the executive directors’ remuneration are available on below.

 Non-executive directors’ remuneration